valancej/documentation/_basic/continuous-integration/browser-testing.md

 ## Firefox

-Firefox 35.0.1 is installed by default and available in the PATH.
+[Firefox](https://www.mozilla.org/en-US/firefox/releases) 59.0.1 is installed by default and available in the PATH.

 To install a [custom Firefox version](https://github.com/codeship/scripts/blob/master/packages/firefox.sh) add the following commands to your build steps: